llepogam/JEDHA/Block 1  - Kayak Project/README.md

   - `booking/`: Scrapy spider for hotel data collection

 - **03_Data_Transformation**: Processes and combines all the data into useful outputs
-  - `transform_data.py`: Script for data cleaning, analysis, and visualization
+  - `data_transformation.ipynb`: Script for data cleaning, analysis, and visualization
   - Functions for AWS S3 integration and data storage

 ## How It Works